 To start creating a payment form, visit the WPForms » Add New page in your WordPress admin area to launch the form builder.

-First, you need to provide a title for your form and then scroll down to the ‘Billing / Order Form’ template and click the ‘Use Template’ button.
+Then, you can scroll down the page to find the ‘Billing / Order Form’ template and hover over it.
+Go ahead and click the ‘Use Template’ button when it appears.

 WPForms will now automatically load your form template in the drag-and-drop builder.

-For instance, you can change the field’s label, description, and price.
+Feel free to change the field’s label, description, and price according to your offering.
 The preview of your form on the right will be updated automatically.

 For more detailed instructions, you may want to see our tutorial on how to create an online order form in WordPress.